inkeep/quickstart-search-chat-api-graphql/README.md

 3. **Performing a Search**: You can also search the Inkeep database using the `search` function.
 This takes in a search input and returns search results, including hit IDs, URLs, and titles.

 The chat examples were done in a way to only resolve once the chat response has been fully streamed back.
 This can be easily modified if you have a UX that requires streaming.

+If you are calling this from a backend and are looking to stream it to a front-end, you can do so via GraphQL subscriptions as well or HTTPS SSE protocol, whatever works best for your server.

 _You should customize these functions to match the exact fields in the output that you require.
 You can use similar patterns to call any endpoint in the API._